-XIII.
+XIV.
 MUSIC

-- A. At AAU National/AAU Junior Olympic Games events, all music must be turned into the National Chair one week prior to the first day of competition. - B. A hard copy of music may be sent by a CD or a Flash Drive to AAU National Baton Chair Candice Dowdy: (email files at) candicedowdyaau@gmail.com; (mail files to) 522 Hallowell Circle, Orlando, FL 32828 - 1.
+- A. At AAU National/AAU Junior Olympic Games events, all music must postmarked or emailed by the entry deadline for the AAU Junior Olympic Games/National Competition. - B. A hard copy of music may be sent by a CD or a Flash Drive to AAU National Baton Chair Candice Dowdy: 522 Hallowell Circle, Orlando, FL 32828 - 1.
 The CD should be labeled with the individual athlete's, team, or corps' name, age and event. - 2.
-Use a new CD(free of scratches)/Flash Drive with all of an individual athlete's, Team, or Corps music - C. The contest director will provide music for all Solo events and March Music for the Twirl teams. - D. Solo Freestyle, Solo Dance Twirl, Teams and Corps must have one routine per CD recorded on your own CD. - E. The music should be age appropriate. - F. The music should avoid profanities. - G. As the Coach or Parent/Guardian, you should pay attention to the connotation in the songs as well. - H. It is advised to have a back-up CD with you at the contest venue. - I. If your music has a questionable ending, you will need a coach or assistant (wearing a coaches polo) to be standing by to cue the cut- off point. - J. The volume of the music shall be at a comfortable level.
-The contest director should use common sense for the volume level. - K. Excessive volume should be immediately called to the directors' attention. - L. If you are using your own sound equipment and the volume level has been addressed and not adjusted to a comfortable level, an athlete, team, or corps may be assessed up to a maximum 2 (two) point penalty. - M. If your music is NOT turned in one week prior to the start of the Baton portion of the AAU Junior Olympic Games, a 2.0 penalty will be assessed on your score sheet.
+Use a new CD(free of scratches)/Flash Drive with all of an individual athlete's, Team, or Corps music. - 3.
+Only one song per CD. - C. Music can be emailed to the Music Coordinator Karina Emeric at kemericaau@gmail.com - 1.
+Emailed music MUST be in MP3 or MP4 format. - 2.
+If using drop box, you must include the entire file-not a link. - 3.
+Directors/Individuals must label each file with the title of the song. - 4.
+Directors/Individuals should also include the individual athlete's, team, or corps' name, age and event. - 5.
+When emailing, no links to files or formats other than MP3 or MP4 will be accepted. - D. A confirmation email will be sent from the music Coordinator upon receipt of the music.
+It will be the athletes/parents responsibility to make sure that they have received this receipt of confirmation and to follow up immediately if you have not received confirmation. - E. The contest director will provide music for all Solo events and March Music for the Twirl teams. - F. The music should be age appropriate. - G. The music should avoid profanities. - H. As the Coach or Parent/Guardian, you should pay attention to the connotation in the songs as well. - I. Performers/Directors MUST HAVE a back-up CD with you at the contest venue. - J. If your music has a questionable ending, you will need a coach or assistant (wearing a coaches polo) to be standing by to cue the cut- off point. - K. The volume of the music shall be at a comfortable level.
+The contest director should use common sense for the volume level. - L. Excessive volume should be immediately called to the directors' attention. - M. If you are using your own sound equipment and the volume level has been addressed and not adjusted to a comfortable level, an athlete, team, or corps may be assessed up to a maximum 2 (two) point penalty. - N. If your music is NOT turned in by the AAU Junior Olympic Games/National Competition entry deadline, a \$25 late fee will applied to the entry.
+This fee will be due at check-in at the AAU Junior Olympic Games or AAU National Baton Competition.
+This fee will apply to solos as well as teams.

-XIV.
+XV.
 PERFORMANCE AREA FOR INDIVIDUAL EVENTS

 - A. The performance area is the actual area designated for the twirlers to compete.
-The area is clearly marked by pipe and drapes - B. Designated area for solo one baton, two baton, three baton, multiple baton, hoop, and flag is 15' by 15'. - C. Designated area for struts depend on the category - 1.
+The area is clearly marked by pipe and drapes. - B. Designated area for solo one baton, two baton, three baton, multiple baton, hoop, and flag is 15' by 15'. - C. Designated area for struts depend on the category: - 1.
 Straight-line strut is 4' (four) wide and the entire 84' length of the gym. - 2.
 Basic Strut, Military Strut, Parade Strut, X- Strut, etc. Strut have a 30' by 30' area. - 3.
-College Downfield Strut has the entire floor (see rules)
+College Downfield Strut has the entire floor (see rules).